May 15, 2012

 Mother's Lettuce Tomato Chop Salad {Granny's Recipe}

-When you want a go to salad to make, you want one that has simple ingredients and as few as possible.
 For my go to salad, I always think of my Mother's Lettuce Tomato Chop Salad.
-This is the salad I served with our meatloaf we had a couple of weeks ago.
+I served this salad with our meatloaf we had a couple of weeks ago.

 I grew up eating this salad mostly in the summer when the tomatoes were plentiful, but with fresh tomatoes readily available in the grocery store, that is not the case now!